Azure/DAICE_DateEstateDevOps/readme.md

   * **Azure Key Vault**: Downloading Secrets for DevOps use
     * Select your Azure Subscription and the appropriate stage's Key Vault.
     * Secrets filter should be `databricks-access-token, sqlconnstr`
     * NOTE: This task will likely fail the first time you run it.
-See [manual Steps](#manual-steps) for steps to resolve.
+See [manual Steps](#manual-steps) "Providing Azure DevOps Key Vault Task with access to your Key Vault" for steps to resolve.
   * **Azure PowerShell**: Stopping Triggers
     * Select your Azure Subscription
     * Set Preferred Azure Powershell Version to `1.0.0`